Full Moon in TAURUS

 Close your eyes if it’s comfortable for you and begin to simply witness your body breathing.

 Deepen the breath as you scan the body.
 Take extra time to be tender with yourself.
-Every inhale lifts your crown towards sky as you feel a lightness, an expansion within the chest.
+Every inhale lifts your crown towards the sky as you feel a lightness, an expansion within the chest.

 With every exhale, you melt into deeper presence.